 Catering from home safely

-You might be planning to prepare the food at home and then take it somewhere else to be eaten, such as a community centre, social club or village hall.
+You might be planning to prepare the food at home and take it somewhere else to be eaten, such as:

-As the person preparing or handling the food, it is your responsibility to make sure your food does not make the guests ill.
+When preparing or handling food, it is your responsibility to make sure your food does not make guests ill.
 Food poisoning is a miserable and potentially dangerous experience.

-You will need to take extra care if any young children, pregnant women, older people or anyone who is ill will be coming to the function.
-This is because if anyone in these vulnerable groups gets food poisoning, they are more likely to become seriously ill.
+will be coming to the function.
+If anyone in these vulnerable groups gets food poisoning, they are more likely to become seriously ill.

-If you are handling or preparing food at home as a commercial business, then you must follow the Food Safety and Hygiene (England) Regulations 2013.
+When handling or preparing food at home as a commercial business, you must follow the Food Safety and Hygiene (England) Regulations 2013.

 Keeping food safe

-A very wide range of foods can cause food poisoning if not handled properly.
+A wide range of foods can cause food poisoning if not handled properly.
 Raw poultry, and occasionally raw eggs, may contain food poisoning bacteria.
 Both are associated with food poisoning outbreaks.
 Meat and meat products, and shellfish have also been identified as the cause of illness.
 Sauces and desserts that contain raw eggs, such as mousses and home-made ice creams, may cause problems too.
 Likewise, you need to be careful with raw salads and vegetables that will be eaten raw.
-Many foods can be a source of food poisoning bacteria - proper precautions must be taken in preparing them.
+Many foods can be a source of food poisoning bacteria.
+Proper precautions must be taken in preparing them.